 - Transfer – Degree-seeking students applying with 12 or more college semester hours earned after high school graduation.

-- International - Non-U.S. citizen degree-seeking students applying with F or J student visas and information for any student submitting academic credentials from non-U.S. institutions.
+- International – Non-U.S. citizen degree-seeking students applying with F or J student visas and information for any student submitting academic credentials from non-U.S. institutions.

 - Transient and Non-Degree – Students applying, but not intending to earn a degree from UCF.

 - Dual Enrollment and Early Admission – Students who wish to attend UCF while still enrolled in high school.

 If you are a student who has been impacted by Hurricane Maria, please visit our website for Puerto Rico and US Virgin Islands educational relief efforts.